-3Following Bernanke and Gertler (2001), contributions include Gali (2014), Ikeda and Phan (2016), Dong et al. (2020), Asriyan et al. (2021), and Allen et al. (2022).
+&lt;sup>3Following Bernanke and Gertler (2001), contributions include Galí (2014), Ikeda and Phan (2016), Dong et al. (2020), Asriyan et al. (2021), and Allen et al. (2022).

 Interestingly, our theory of bubbles as a monetary phenomenon relies solely on the interaction of two very standard textbook monetary ingredients.
 First, price setters incur a fixed menu cost when adjusting prices.
 Second, monetary policy consists in a basic Taylor rule that makes the policy rate contingent on realized inflation.
 The reason these two ingredients unlock bubbles as a monetary phenomenon is as follows.
 The starting point is the insight in Ball and Romer (1991) that if prices are strategic complements, fixed menu costs may open up the possibility of multiple equilibria with varying price rigidity because each firm benefits more from adjusting its prices if other firms do so.
 The number of such equilibria as well as their respective real and nominal characteristics depend on the conduct of monetary policy, and this creates a role for the Taylor rule.
-We show that the Taylor rule implies that our economy admits multiple equilibria across which firms adjust prices at different frequencies.
-Equilibria with more rigid prices also feature a lower inflation and a lower real interest rate.
-The interest rate in the most rigid equilibria may be so low that bubbles arise in them even though they would not be possible in the more flexible equilibria.
+We show that a basic Taylor rule implies that our economy admits multiple equilibria across which firms adjust prices at different frequencies.
+Equilibria with more rigid equilibria may be so low that bubbles arise in them even though they would not be possible in the more flexible equilibria.

-More formally, suppose that a monetary authority commits to a Taylor rule with parameters $r^M, \Pi^M, \psi > 0$.
-That is, it commits to a nominal rate:
+More formally, suppose that a monetary authority commits to a Taylor rule with parameters $r^M, \Pi^M, \psi > 0$ .
+That is, it commits to a nominal rate between t and t + 1:

-$$R_t = r^M \Pi^M \left(\frac{\Pi_t}{\Pi^M}\right)^{1+\psi}$$

-Then any steady-state equilibrium real rate r and inflation Π must be such that the Fisher equation and this Taylor rule give consistent values of the nominal rate: $r\Pi = R_t$, or
+$$R_t = r^M \Pi^M \left(\frac{\Pi_t}{\Pi^M}\right)^{1+\psi}$$ where $\Pi_t$ is the realization of inflation at date t.
+Then any steady-state equilibrium real rate r and inflation $\Pi$ must be such that the Fisher equation and this Taylor rule give consistent values of the nominal rate: $r\Pi = R_t$ , or

-$$\Pi \left(r^M \right)^{\frac{1}{\psi}} = \Pi^M r^{\frac{1}{\psi}}$$
+$$\Pi \left( r^M \right)^{\frac{1}{\psi}} = \Pi^M r^{\frac{1}{\psi}}$$

-Workhorse New Keynesian models typically admit a unique such steady state (r, Π) given the Taylor rule and the primitive parameters of the economy.
-If nominal rigidity consists in a fixed menu cost, there are by contrast several such equilibrium pairs (r, Π) that satisfy the above relation together with all the individual rationality and market-clearing conditions characterizing equilibrium.
-The value of the real rate, inflation, and that of the frequency of price adjustment comove across equilibria.
+Workhorse New Keynesian models with time-dependent price rigidity typically admit a unique such steady state $(r, \Pi)$ .
+If nominal rigidity consists in a fixed menu cost, there are by contrast several such equilibrium pairs $(r, \Pi)$ that satisfy the above relation together with all the individual rationality and market-clearing conditions characterizing equilibrium.
+The value of the real rate, that of inflation, and the frequency of price adjustment comove across equilibria.
 In the fixed-price equilibrium in particular, which can be (stochastically) temporary, bubbles may rise that do not move the equilibrium interest rate.

 It is important to stress that in our theory, bubbles as a pure monetary phenomenon do not arise because the monetary authority permanently controls real interest rates.
 They do so for the opposite reason that a Taylor rule generates indeterminacy.
-Monetary policy only imposes that the real rate and inflation be low whenever the private sector coordinates on a rigid-price equilibrium.
+Monetary policy only imposes that the real rate and inflation be low whenever the private sector coordinates on infrequent price adjustment.
 The monetary authority however has no control over the degree of price rigidity on which firms coordinate.
 In particular, this degree can vary over time in a stochastic fashion, as is the case in some of the equilibria that we construct.